praveenmaurya09/praveenmaurya09/README.md

 -->

 Hello, my name is Praveen Maurya.
 A flutter developer and freelancer from the India.
 I have diverse experience in terms of development and administrative roles, and I am always up for challenges.
-Skilled in android & web development, virtual assistant, tech support, administrative roles.
+Skilled in android & web development, virtual assistant, tech support and administrative roles.
 I enjoy learning new skills, I am very keen on details, I'm learning flutter and android development.
 Besides programming, I have an immense interest in music.

 - 🔭 I’m currently learning flutter at the Udemy.
 - 💬 Brainstorm with me over tech, algorithms, career, and music